-April 2017: My next reading will be Saturday 1/4 in Wotton-Under-Edge during their ‘Spring Into Summer‘ event with Wotton’s fantastic Writers’ Group, which has inspired me since I first moved to this country.
-I’ll be sharing a story about keeping certain tiny, fake-tanned fingers off America’s nuclear button.
-Come along to hear my cunning plan!
+April 2017: I read in Wotton-Under-Edge during their ‘Spring Into Summer‘ event with Wotton’s fantastic Writers’ Group, which has inspired me since I first moved to this country.

 February 2017: I was thrilled Stokes Croft Writers accepted my short story The Hornet to accompany selections from their vibrant group at the Talking Tales Storytelling Night.
 My work was described as ‘lyrical, moody, deep.’
 Get information about the event here, and check out their previous podcasts!